xiasun/QtDicomViewer/README.md

  - Display DICOM images slice by slice.
  - Draw contour line with mouse left click, and use right click.
  - Responsive to window size change.

-You can use this code for any kind of purposes.
-But keeping the licence content in your code is mandatory according to Apache 2.0 licence.
-Issues for new feature request and bug report are welcomed.